An introduction to minor cat cuts and wounds

-You should try and stay with your cat and help it stay calm and stationary.
+You should stay with your cat and help him or her to stay calm and stationary.
 When the bleeding has stopped then the wound can be examined.

-Wounds can be sore and an examination should start with you just looking.
+Cat wounds can be sore and an examination should start with just taking a look.
 Some wounds may be full of dirt or grit that need to be cleaned away.
 However, any objects larger than dirt or grit in the wound such as glass, should be left to your vet to remove.
 It is important to be as gentle as possible at all times and keeping your cat calm will make the process much easier.

-Bite wounds from other cats are very common in cats that go outdoors.
+Bite wounds from other cats are very common in outdoor cats.
 If you find a small circular wound, then look closely for other holes as they tend to come in pairs.
 Cat bites can cause abscesses and many owners are not aware of their presence until they burst.
 Abscesses will appear as a rough edged hole that is inflamed and discharging pus which is often foul smelling.
 You may have noticed that your cat has been quiet and off their food for the preceding days.
 The infected area may also have been sensitive to touch.

 Ideally use hand clippers to shave the hair from a wound (if you don’t have one, blunt ended scissors may do).
 Be very careful and if you have any doubts, do not cut, as owner inflicted wounds happen with surprising regularity.

 Try to shave/trim away the hair from around the wound to a minimum distance of 2-3 cm.
 Sometimes further injury becomes obvious when the hair has been removed such as bruising.
 It is also useful to trim back any longer hairs close to the wound that may fall on the wound and cause contamination.
 Be gentle as the skin around the wound is often sensitive and easily damaged.
 A little bit of Vaseline placed into the wound first can help catch any stray hairs and can then these can be gently removed afterwards.